mingzilla/docker-images/api_all-minilm-l6-v2/DESIGN.md

 3. The script starts the Docker container, mounting the local directory.
 4. Inside the container, `embed.py` runs.
 5.  `embed.py` loads `config.json` using `src.config.Config` and the embedding model.
+6. It defines a `callback function` that knows how to use the model to embed a list of texts.
-6. It then calls `src.shared_utils.external.duckdb_processor.duckdb_embed_processor.process_duckdb_for_embeddings()` with the configuration object and model instance.
+7. It then calls `src.shared_utils.external.duckdb_processor.duckdb_embed_processor.process_duckdb()` with the configuration object and the callback function.
-7. The utility handles all DuckDB I/O, batching, embedding, and result insertion.
+8. The utility handles all DuckDB I/O, batching, calls the callback for each batch, and writes the results.
-8. The script finishes, and the container stops. `output.duckdb` is available on the host machine.
+9. The script finishes, and the container stops. `output.duckdb` is available on the host machine.

-## 4. Implementation Plan for `embed.py` (Thin Wrapper)
+## 4. Implementation Plan for `embed.py` (The "Glue" Script)

 1.  **Setup:**
     *   Import necessary libraries (`json`, `os`, `torch`, `sentence_transformers`, `src.config.Config`, `src.shared_utils.external.duckdb_processor.duckdb_embed_processor`).